 Send Passwords Safely

 I’ve worked with clients who have sent me passwords and usernames together as plain text in an email message.
-Unless the credentials are about to be changed, this is not good.
+Not good. 🚩

-Better still, try QuickForget by Automattic.
-Paste a password into the form and set it to be forgotten after so many views or so many hours.
-Share the unique link that is generated with the person who needs the password.
+Instead, try the free QuickForget by Automattic.
+Paste a password into the form and set it to be forgotten after so many views or so many minutes.

 Store Passwords Safely

 You need to guarantee the physical security of written or recorded passwords.
-Online password storage services are available as a freemium service, but it depends on how much you trust them not to get hacked.
+Online password storage services like LastPass (not an affiliate link) are available as a freemium service, but it depends on how much you trust them not to get hacked.
 And LastPass was hacked, although the user data was not compromised.

 I’ve put together an MS Word document to store website credentials.
-It’s convenient but poses a risk; all the details are lumped together.
+It’s convenient but poses a risk; all the details are lumped together but you can store this offline and in a safe place. 📄

 Disposing of Data